mogmyij/webstore/docs/documentation.md

 ### 4.1.
 Order Data Structure

-The application now uses a standardized `Order` interface defined in `types/order.ts` to ensure data consistency across order-related functionality and prepare for future API and database integrations.
+The application now uses a standardized `Order` interface defined in `types/order.ts` to ensure data consistency across order-related functionality and prepare for future API and database integrations with the chosen Neon (PostgreSQL) database.

 #### Order Interface